aminalaee/sqladmin/docs/configurations.md

 ## Custom Action

-To add custom action on models to the Admin interface, you can use the `action` annotation.
+To add custom action on models to the Admin, you can use the `action` decorator.

-For example:

 !!! example